missoso/srl-mh-l3-evpn/README.md

 2 - Ethernet AD per ES (tag maximum value), multi-homing mode, used for fast convergence (mass withdrawal)

-Type 4 routes (only imported by PE's that have the segment configured):
+Type 4 routes (only announced/imported by PE's that have the ES configured):

-1 - Route representing the Ethernet segment ES2
+1 - Route representing the ES: ES2

 Type 5 routes: